Educational Purpose Disclaimer

 IntelMQ

-IntelMQ is an automated system designed for collecting and processing security feeds and threat intelligence.
-It helps incident response teams gather actionable intelligence from various sources.
+IntelMQ is an automated system designed for collecting and processing security feeds and threat intelligence data at scale.
+It helps incident response teams gather actionable threat intelligence from a variety of sources and automate triage workflows.

 PhishStats

-PhishStats is a threat intelligence platform that focuses specifically on phishing attacks.
-It provides valuable insights into phishing campaigns, malicious domains, and suspicious websites.
+PhishStats is a specialized threat intelligence platform focused on phishing attacks.
+It provides valuable insights into active phishing campaigns, malicious domains, and suspicious websites targeting users and organizations globally.

 VirusTotal

-SIEM tools collect, analyze, and correlate security events across systems and networks.
+SIEM tools collect, analyze, and correlate security events across systems and networks in real time, giving security teams centralized visibility into their entire environment.

 Prelude SIEM

-Prelude is a universal SIEM platform capable of collecting and correlating security events from various sources.
-It provides real-time security monitoring and incident detection.
+Prelude is a universal SIEM platform capable of collecting and correlating security events from diverse sources including log files, network sensors, and endpoint agents.
+It provides real-time security monitoring and rapid incident detection.

 LogESP

-LogESP is another open-source SIEM platform designed for analyzing and monitoring security events across infrastructure environments.
+LogESP is an open-source SIEM platform designed specifically for analyzing and monitoring security events across infrastructure environments.
+It offers a lightweight, flexible alternative to commercial SIEM products.

 Snort